 Does the Purpose of a Loan Influence Interest Rates?

-The interest rate a lender charges for a loan can be dependent on the purpose of the loan, depending on the lender.
-Some lenders may set interest rates determined solely by the loan amount, the loan term, and the creditworthiness of the applicant.
+It can.
+Some lenders may set interest rates based solely on the loan amount, the loan term, and the creditworthiness of the applicant.
 Other lenders might use those factors, plus have interest rate ranges for different loan purposes.
-For instance, a lender might charge as much as 18% for a debt consolidation loan, but only 6.5% for a used auto loan, on loans for the same amount and term.
+For example, a lender might offer better rates (and longer terms) for home improvement loans than they do for debt consolidation loans.

 Common Reasons for Getting a Loan

-But although every person sees themselves and their individual needs as unique, it turns out the reasons for taking out a personal loan tend to fall into some fairly common buckets:
+People typically have something particular in mind when they decide to borrow money.
+And while every person sees themselves and their individual needs as unique, it turns out the reasons for taking out a personal loan tend to fall into some fairly common buckets.
+Here a closer look at some of the most common reasons for getting a personal loan.

 Recommended: How To Pay for Medical Bills You Can’t Afford

-The Finder.com survey found that other reasons for taking out a personal loan might be helping a family member, funding a move, or paying for a wedding or funeral.
+There are many other reasons for taking out a personal loan, such as helping a family member, funding a move, or paying for a wedding or funeral.

 Funds from a personal loan are disbursed in one lump sum, and interest is paid on that sum according to a fixed repayment schedule.